QuentinRomeroLauro/PittCSC-VSCode-Theme/README.md

-# PittCSC Theme
+# PittCSC - The Official VSCode Theme of PittCSC

-A VS Code theme for the Pitt Computer Science Club 😎
+Welcome to the official VSCode theme for the University of Pittsburgh Computer Science Club! 😎

 ![PittCSC Theme in Action](theme_in_action.png)